When a REST action is executed, the rules are applied to the document. As the name indicates, these actions are triggered by REST calls to BizzStream.

 - Double click on the REST action to open it.

 - In the field REST Call, select the HTTP methods that are used to trigger the REST action.
-The PUT, POST, and DELETE methods are supported.
+The PUT, POST, DELETE and PATCH methods are supported.

 - Add one or more rules to the REST action by clicking on the Insert button.